-- 1. Revenue growth for the following revenues in total falls below a 2% increase: - a) Sales tax revenue - b) State shared revenues (use tax, income tax and personal property replacement tax)

-- c) Recording fees
+- 1. Revenue growth for the following revenues in total falls below a 2% increase: - a) Sales tax revenue - b) Other State shared revenues (e.g., use tax, income tax and personal property replacement tax) - c) Charges and fees for service - 2.
+Lake County unemployment exceeds 9.0% for a six-month period based on the Illinois Department of Employment Security figures

-- d) Traffic costs

-- 2. Lake County unemployment exceeds 9.0% for a six-month period based on the Illinois Department of Employment Security figures